Sony-led group wins EU approval to buy EMI publishing

 Citigroup is selling EMI after taking over the group when its previous owner, private equity group Terra Firma, defaulted on borrowings from the investment bank.

-Impala, a trade organization representing Europe’s independent music companies, had urged the EU regulator to veto the deal because it would give Sony excessive power and result in an overly concentrated market.
+Impala, a trade organisation representing Europe’s independent music companies, had urged the EU regulator to veto the deal because it would give Sony excessive power and result in an overly concentrated market.

-Reporting by Robert-Jan Bartunek and Foo Yun Chee; editing by Luke Baker
+EU competition regulators are currently conducting a fullscale investigation into a bid by Universal to buy EMI’s recorded music business, citing concerns about the combined group’s potential high market share and increased market power.